 There are several situations where you might want to follow a high-fat diet:

-Thus, a relatively low-carb, high-fat diet would make sense for a sedentary person (somewhere around 100 to 150 grams per day would be plenty).
+Thus, a relatively low-carb, high-fat diet would make sense for a sedentary person (somewhere around 100 to 150 grams of carbs per day would be plenty).

 Being sedentary causes other problems that can be partially fixed with a low-carb diet.